MagnusThome/RejsaRubberTrac/3Dprint/README.md

 - The STL files are in millimeters
 - Choose 100um (0,1mm) layers
-- Preferably print in PETG or ABS
+- Preferably print in PETG
 - To see the LEDs telling you if the sensor is turned on or off preferably print the housing part with white or translucent filament

 ## More designs